andria-dev/e2e-verdaccio/README.md

 ### Running it

-Now to run it, simply run the script.
+Now to run it, simply run the `test:publish` script.

 ```bash
 pnpm run test:publish